ngarciaiii/ngarciaiii.github.io/_posts/2022-05-12-Linux Syntax.markdown

 layout: post
 title: "Linux Syntax"
 date: 2022-05-12 10:34:00 -0400
-categories: PWK
+categories: Linux
-tags: [OSCP]
+tags: [Basics]
 years: ['2022']
 comments: true
 ---

 # Starting with Linux

-Following [abatchy.com][abatchy.com]'s "How to prepare for PWK/OSCP, a noob-friendly guide", on the top of a long list is [Linux Journey][Linux Journey].
-I am going to read thru the whole thing quickly as I can.
+Following [abatchy.com][abatchy.com]'s "How to prepare for PWK/OSCP, a noob-friendly guide", and on the top of a long list is [Linux Journey][Linux Journey].

 ## Learned more about distros